Ambrosius Benson

 Ambrosius Benson (c.
 1495/1500, in Ferrara or Milan – 1550, in Flanders) was an Italian painter who became a part of the Northern Renaissance.
 While many surviving paintings have been attributed, there is very little known of him from records, and he tended not to sign his work.
-He is believed to be responsible for mainly religious art, but also painted portraits on commission.
-He sometime painted from classical sources, often setting the figures in modern-dress, or a contemporary domestic setting.
-In his lifetime he was successful; he had a large workshop, his work was sold internationally and he was especially popular in Spain.
+He is believed to have produced mainly religious art, but also painted portraits on commission.
+He sometimes painted from classical sources, often setting the figures in a modern dress or a contemporary domestic setting.
+In his lifetime, he was successful; he had a large workshop, his work was sold internationally, and he was especially popular in Spain.

 Benson became popular as a source for pastiche with 19th-century painters, who are sometimes known as the "followers of Benson".
-In particular his many variations of the Magdalen and Sibilla Persica were further copied and became popular with contemporary buyers.
+In particular, his many variations of the Magdalen and Sibilla Persica were further copied and became popular with contemporary buyers.